web3devs/stacks-bitcoin-api/CONTRIBUTING.md

 # Where can I go for help?

 If you need help, you can ask questions on discord.
-Send a PM to `bgok#2963` describing the help you need and you will be directed to the right resource.
+Send a DM to `bgok#2963` describing the help you need and you will be directed to the right resource.

 # What does the Code of Conduct mean for me?